Terms of Service

 • "Change Order" — A modification to a Phase's scope, price, timeline, or other terms, subject to the approval process described in Section 7.3.

-• "Auto-Approve" — Automatic approval of a submitted Phase after 72 hours without Client action, triggering a charge to the Client's card.
+• "Auto-Approve" — Automatic approval of a submitted Phase after 72 hours without Client action.
+If the payment for that Phase was already collected earlier, the related payout workflow may move to its next Stripe Connect step.
 Requires separate, affirmative Client consent at Job authorization.

-• "Payout" — Transfer of funds from the platform to a Contractor's linked bank account.
+• "Payout" — Transfer of funds to a Contractor's linked bank account through Stripe Connect.

-• "Payment Method" — The credit or debit card stored by Stripe for a Client.
+• "Payment Method" — The card or bank account authorized through Stripe for a Client.

 3. Eligibility